-- 1.1.
-The test is a qualitative assay and is not for quantitative determination of antibodies concentration levels in human stool only - 1.2.
-The results obtained should only be interpreted in conjunction with other diagnostic results and clinical information. - 1.3.
+- ii.
+The results obtained should only be interpreted in conjunction with other diagnostic results and clinical information. - iii.
 A negative result can occur if the quantity of the.
 Pylori antigen presence in the sample below the detection limits of the assay, or the antigen that are detected are not present during the stage of diseases in which a sample is collection.

 Refer manufacture kit insert for specificity and sensitivity.
-Also Method verification of this procedure should be done and that the report should be referred to verify compliance to this requirement. for H pylori procedure
+Also Method verification of this procedure should be done and that the report should be referred to verify compliance to this requirement for H pylori procedure